Milwaukee River water or watershed scenery in Wisconsin

 Best flows

 Use RiverReports and USGS 04087000 at Milwaukee for the live trend.
-Stable summer flow is best for smallmouth; falling stained water can help lake-run movement, but rising dirty water raises safety and water-quality concerns.
+Stable summer flow is best for smallmouth.
+Falling stained water can help lake-run movement, but rising dirty water raises safety and water-quality concerns.

-When to skip
+When to leave

 Skip or change the plan when the river is rising after heavy rain, water is opaque, Kletzsch refuge boundaries are unclear, bacteria or runoff risk is high, lake-run rules are uncertain, or the only fishable bank is crowded.